lmullen/jsr/_source/issues/vol16/cromwell.markdown

     Matt Cromwell holds a Master of Arts in history from San Diego State University.
 book-reviewed: |
-    John Stauffer and Benjamin Soskis. *The Battle Hymn of the Republic: A Biography of the Song that Marches On*.
+    John Stauffer and Benjamin Soskis. <em>The Battle Hymn of the Republic:
+    A Biography of the Song that Marches On</em>.
 New York, NY: Oxford University Press, 2013.
 ISBN 978-0-19-983743-4.
 layout: article
 title: 'Review: The Battle Hymn of the Republic'
 vol: 16